nafarlee/git-good/README.md

 All the data Git manages is generated as part of this process.
 Every other supporting functionality Git offers is just tooling around this information.

+### The push/pull Lifecycle

+#### Remote

+So you have your git repository coming along nicely, making steady progress on your project, but now someone else wants to collaborate with you.
+Sure, git will manage changes efficiently as snapshots, but if collaborating means copying the project around on flash drives, that all goes out the window anyway.

+This is where the push/pull lifecycle comes in, and honestly it is a very simple concept.
+Though each developer/writer has a copy of the project locally, there is usually a centrally stored version of the project on a server somewhere as well.

+The server does not have more information about the project than people do locally or anything like that, but instead acts as a focal point for the changes people make to come together.

+So imagine a developer is working on a project alone, and has a lot of progress, but now wants to collaborate.
+What they will do is set the Git server's endpoint as their remote point (this remote point is set automatically if the project was cloned).

+This remote (if there is only one) is usually referred to as origin.

+#### Push

+Then, they will run `git push origin master`.

+The `master` business will be explained later, but this command tells `git` to `push` all of the information about the project in my local .git repository to the `origin` (usually over the network).
+This is an efficient diff, as it will only send what the server doesn't know already each time.

+Keep in mind this is only pushing the .git repositories knowledge, so anything currently in staging or the working directory only won't be a part of the push.

+#### Pull

+If some other developer/writer also had a local copy of that project on their machine, they could then run `git pull origin master`, which is (sort of) the opposite to `git push origin master`.

+Ignorning the `master` stuff again, this command tells `git` to `pull` the .git repository information from `origin`.

+The reason this is "sort of" the opposite of the `push` is that is actually gets the known changes from the .git repository on the server, but then also applies them to the working directory.

+`git fetch` is the actual opposite of `git push`, as it will only download the .git repository information and apply it to your own .git repository.

+What happens if you have changes pending in your working directory and you try to `pull`?
+Well nothing, actually.
+It won't allow you to pull until your working directory contains no new changes.

 ## Useful Git Commands

 ### `git config`